 - If employees are hired in the future who qualify for a 401(k) plan, contribution levels and filing requirements can change..

 - Must be formally elected before December 31, but contribution can be made by the tax filing date of April 15, or October 15 if an extension is filed

 - Can be combined with other plans, such as IRA or defined benefit plan.
-Salary deferral restrictions are $19,500 per individual, but profit sharing and a defined benefit plan can further increase amounts to be contributed to retirement savings.
+There are salary deferral limits per individual, but profit sharing and a defined benefit plan can further increase amounts to be contributed to retirement savings.